-BANDAR SERI BEGAWAN – Brunei’s private sector hired more locals than foreign workers for the first time in years while the number of businesses grew 1.3 percent, the Annual Census of Enterprises 2019 showed.
+BANDAR SERI BEGAWAN – Brunei’s private sector hired more locals than foreign workers for the first time while the number of businesses grew 1.3 percent, the Annual Census of Enterprises 2019 showed.

 Locals outnumbered migrant workers in the private sector with 50.2 percent to 49.8 percent last year, disrupting the dominance of foreign labour in some economic sectors.